FDA orders controls on apparently addictive migraine drug

 The nasal spray, which Fisher wrote is five times more potent than the injection, accounts for the vast majority of Stadol’s estimated $100 million in annual sales.

 Every week, Dr. Joel Saper of the Michigan Head Pain and Neurology Institute in Ann Arbor hospitalizes two to three Stadol addicts who seek help from around the country.

 Very few abuse Stadol for the ``buzz″ it gives certain users, he said.
 Instead, the problem is unique to migraines: The more painkillers some sufferers take, the more headaches they actually get.
 This ``rebound syndrome″ causes them to take enough Stadol to get hooked.

 ``Here is a drug that really works for some people,″ Saper said. ``The problem is doctors were not aware of the physical dependency risks,″ which would have warned them to withhold Stadol from patients with frequent migraines.

-Marla, an Iowa mother, was hospitalized after she went from using the prescribed dose of Stadol NS two days a week to needing an entire $70 bottle every five days.
+Saper hospitalized Marla, an Iowa mother, after she went from using the prescribed dose of Stadol NS two days a week to needing an entire $70 bottle every five days.